VictoriaMetrics/VictoriaMetrics/app/vmrestore/README.md

   -customS3Endpoint string
     	Custom S3 endpoint for use with S3-compatible storages (e.g. MinIO).
 S3 is used if not set -envflag.enable
     	Whether to enable reading flags from environment variables additionally to command line.
 Command line flag values have priority over values from environment vars.
-Flags are read only from command line if this flag isn't set
+Flags are read only from command line if this flag isn't set.
+See https://docs.victoriametrics.com/#environment-variables for more details
   -envflag.prefix string
     	Prefix for environment variables if -envflag.enable is set -fs.disableMmap